curl/curl/docs/SECURITY-PROCESS.md

 - Update the "security advisory" with the CVE number.

 - The security team commits the fix in a private branch.
 The commit message should ideally contain the CVE number.
+If the severity level of the issue is set to Low or Medium, the fix is allowed to get merged into the master repository via a normal PR - but without mentioning it being a security vulnerability.

-- The security team also decides on and delivers a monetary reward to the reporter as per the bug-bounty policies.
+- The monetary reward part of the bug-bounty is managed by the Internet Bug Bounty team and the reporter is asked to request the reward from them after the issue has been completely handled and published by curl.

 - No more than 10 days before release, inform [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros)